Slot rendering with Snippet

 Our project structure will look like this:

 Let's start by creating the layout.html file.
-Layouts often require a deeply nested component structure, so it's a good idea to use Snippet for then with dynamic slot rendering, because it improves performance and you can write almost the entire HTML structure in native .html files (without custom syntax).
+Layouts often require a deeply nested component structure, so it's a good idea to use Snippet for them with dynamic slot rendering, because it improves performance and you can write almost the entire HTML structure in native .html files (without custom syntax).

-<!DOCTYPE html>
+<!doctype html>

 <html lang="en">